sul-dlss/infrastructure-integration-test/README.md

 `bundle exec rspec`

+or to run with rubocop, use the default rake task:

+`bundle exec rake`

 You will be prompted to type in your Stanford credentials and will then need to approve a multi-factor authentication push.

 ### Timeouts